laksh9950/laksh9950/README.md

 - 🌱 I’m currently learning how to optimize large language models and to scale billion parameter machine learning models on CPUs.

-- My latest project is based on real time utility of LLM (LLama 2) , TTS( Text to Speech), STT (Speech to Text) , and Text to Image .
+- My latest project is based on real time utility of LLM (LLama 2), TTS( Text to Speech), STT (Speech to Text), and Text to Image .
--
 - Optimizing the models and delivering real time results have huge potential for end user applications.

 - ❓ Ask me about anything related to Python , LLM ,Transformers ,  Text to specch , Diffusion models , LORA QLORA , Flash attention.